sorokine/telegram-sysinfo-bot-template/README.md

 ## How To

 1. In Telegram connect to @BotFather and create a new bot.
 Give it a name that you can recognize but other people cannot guess.
 Make a copy of the API key.
+2. Clone and cd into this repository
-2. Copy config-TEMPLATE.json into config.json and put there API key and your Telegram user name.
+2. Copy config-TEMPLATE.json into config.json and put there API key of your bot and your Telegram user name.
-3. Do ```npm install``` in thid directory
+3. Do ```npm install```
 4. Start the bot ```node bot-launcher.js```, find the bot by the name you've gave it in the Telegram client search box
+6. Issue ```/start``` command (you have to reissue it every time bot is restarted)
 5. Use bot menu to get information about your system

 ## Internals